odoo/documentation/inventory/management/delivery/inventory_flow.rst

 your warehouse, the number of orders you register everyday... the way you handle deliveries to your customers can vary a lot.

-Odoo allows you to handle shipping from your warehouse in 3 different
+Twenty20 allows you to handle shipping from your warehouse in 3 different
 ways:

 -  **One step (shipping)**: Ship directly from stock